Polydile/dile-components/docs/crud/crud-insert.md

 For example, a country may belong to a continent, and when you create a country, you may want the continent to already be set, such as Europe.
 Similarly, an invoice belongs to a customer, and when you create an invoice, you want a specific customer to be pre-selected in the form.

 To achieve this, the `dile-insert-form` component should be configured with the `belongsTo` and `relationId` attributes.
-However, the `dile-insert-form` component does not apply this customization to the form directly; it simply passes these configurations to the form template component, which then applies them to the required fields.
+However, the `dile-insert-form` component does not apply this customization to the form directly; it simply passes these configurations to the form template component, which applies them to the required fields.

 ### Receiving Data in the Form Component